-- Default New Message Style. - HTML.
-Select this option if you wish to compose your message using features such as bold, italic, underlining, multiple fonts, multiple colors, bullets, numbering, etc. - Plain Text.
-Select this option if you wish to compose your message using no formatting. - Open Compose In:
+Send Messages As Plain Text By Default.
+Not checked by default.
+HTML is the default setting to compose your messages.
+Includes many features such as bold, italic, underlining, multiple fonts, multiple colors, bullets, numbering, etc. Checking this option will compose your message using no formating.

-- Same Window.
-This option lets you compose your message in a new message window that replaces the message list. - New Window.
-This option lets you compose your message in a new message window separate from the message list. - Save Copy of Outgoing Messages in Sent folder.
-Choose this option if you wish to keep copies of your messages in the Sent folder. - Save Recipients by Default.
-Choose this option if you wish to automatically add recipients to your Contacts when sending new messages. - Enable Autosuggest for contacts (Web Messaging Standard Only).
-Choose this option to automatically suggests message recipient names as you type them in the To text box.
+- Show the CC Field By Default.
+Checked by default.
+Select this checkbox to always display the CC field when composing a new message. - Show the BCC Field By Default.
+Not checked by default.
+Select this checkbox to always display the BCC (Blind Copy) field when composing a new message. - Save a copy of the Message in the Sent Folder.
+Checked by default.
+Choose this option if you wish to keep copies of your messages in the Sent folder. - Automatically add recipients as contacts.
+Not checked by default.
+Choose this option if you wish to automatically add recipients to your Contacts when sending new messages. - Enable Recipient Auto-Suggestion.
+Checked by default.
+Choose this option to automatically suggest message recipient names as you type them in the "To" text box when writing a new message.
 If the recipient exists in your contacts, a drop down containing the complete name appears.

-Note: This feature is not available in the low bandwidth template, due to the large bandwidth requirement.
+Note: This feature is not available in the Lite Client, due to the large bandwidth requirement.